sesuonap/grocery-app/README.md

+Completed:
+- Made Container component
+- Create items and list components
+- Add items to list
+- Delete items from list by key

+To Do:
+- Create cart component
+- Add items to cart component onclick
+- move items back and fourth onclick

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>